Enalean/tuleap-documentation-en/languages/en/developer-guide/front-end/bump-dependencies.rst

 How to detect outdated dependencies in a plugin?
 ------------------------------------------------

-You can run `npm outdated` inside the plugin, you will have a list of dependencies to bump.
+You can run `pnpm outdated` inside the plugin, you will have a list of dependencies to bump.
 Example:

 .. code-block:: bash

-    $ npm outdated
+    $ pnpm outdated
     Package                  Current  Wanted  Latest  Location
     @juggle/resize-observer    3.3.0   3.3.1   3.3.1  @tuleap/plugin-roadmap